numbats/learnr/slides/chapter2_08_conditionalstatements.md

 **the NOT (`!`) operator**

 The NOT operator negates the logical value it’s used on.
-For example, the built-in R function, is `is.numeric()` checks if an R object is a numeric.

 Say we want to check if an object `a` is a numeric, where `a` is actually a string `rain`, we expect the output to be `FALSE`.
-Consider also object `b` is a number, then the expected output is `TRUE`.

     a <- "rain"
     is.numeric(a)

     ## [1] FALSE

+    #if the input is actually a number
     is.numeric(100)

     ## [1] TRUE

+Notes:

+The NOT operator negates the logical value it’s used on.

+For example, the built-in R function, is `is.numeric()` checks if an R object is a numeric.

+Say we want to check if an object `a` is a numeric, where `a` is actually a string `rain`, we expect the output to be `FALSE`.

+Consider also object `b` is a number, then the expected output is `TRUE`.

+---

 If we, instead, use `!is.numeric(a)` to check if `a` is, the output is now `TRUE`.